BenPoling/hrext07-my-cruddy-app/README.md

 - [ ] have pop up window/or it toggle from side or bottom when clicked that you can edit
 - [ ] have uneditable pop up window come up on mouse over(jQuery dialog)-hide this div
 - [ ] have update button
+- [ ] make save to local storage on submit/the title is the key

 - [ ] make the closed div look like a folder
 - [ ] hard code a user name and pass word to access the notes